BiancoRoyal/node-red-contrib-modbus/README.md

 Based on [modbus-serial][2] with TCP, C701, Telnet, Serial, RTU buffered, and ASCII

-* stress tested with Node-RED v0.19 and Node.js v8 and v10 LTS
+* stress tested with Node-RED v0.19 and Node.js v9 and v10 LTS
 * works with queueing per unit and round robin scheduling
+* Node.JS 8.x is supported with v3.x
+* Node.JS 6.x is supported with v2.x
 * Node.JS 4.x is supported with v1.x

 If you like that contributor's package for Modbus, then please give us your star at [GitHub][12] !